longshihui/longshihui/README.md

 ## What kind of person am I ?

-I'm a quiet man at real life, but I always cute with my friends.
+I'm a quiet man in real life, but I am always cute with my friends.

 ## For technology